 There is intense competition for the limited number of training vacancies that arise each year.
 Job vacancies are advertised online, in national newspapers, local hospital or health authority job boards and scientific journals such as New Scientist, Nature Genetics and Nature.

 You will need a 2.1 in a medical or life science degree such as biochemistry, genetics, molecular biology, biotechnology, physiology, medicine or biomedical science.
 It is essential to have studied genetics on your degree and a relevant postgraduate qualification can be beneficial.
-Read our article on scientific postgraduate study to explore your different options and visit the science section of TARGETpostgrad for lots more advice.
+Read our article on scientific postgraduate study to explore your different options.

 Research work, hospital laboratory placements and experience gained using relevant scientific and analytical techniques can be particularly helpful.